 A more traditional service, the music is supported by the organist, and includes four hymns as well as two other short selections.
 The service is preceded by meditative preludes starting at 9:20, and followed by a postlude.

-This service is aimed at families with very young children, and the regular musician is a pianist.
+This service looks to serve families with young children, and the regular musician is a pianist.
 There are three children’s hymns, as well as several minutes of preludes before the service and a postlude at the end.

 The most formal of the services, this is another service primarily supported by the organ.
 It is preceded by meditative preludes starting at 10:40, and includes four hymns, an interlude, and a postlude, as well as an Office with selections sung by the congregation.
 Guest musicians often bring variety alongside the customary organ music, and this service is the home of the Cathedral Choir.